HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_user_guide/Content/iOS_Automatic_Output_Generation.md

         *   **ad-hoc**: Signs and packages the application for ad-hoc distribution outside the iOS App Store.
         *   **enterprise**: Signs and packages the application for enterprise distribution outside the iOS App Store.

         An archive file is always generated initially using development code signing.
-Xcode then automatically generates the required development provisioning profiles.
+XCode then automatically generates the required development provisioning profiles.
 For development code signing, you must have a valid development certificate installed in your keychain.

-        When exporting the archive to an IPA using the _development_ option, Xcode reuses the development certificate and provisioning profile that are used for archive code signing.
+        When exporting the archive to an IPA using the _development_ option, XCode reuses the development certificate and provisioning profile that are used for archive code signing.
 It is unnecessary to create profiles from the development center and install them on your system.

         For _app-store_, _ad-hoc_, and _enterprise_ options, make sure that you have a valid developer certificate, distribution certificate, and distribution profile installed on your system.
-Xcode will not automatically generate these distribution profiles.
+XCode will not automatically generate these distribution profiles.

     *   **Development Team**: Your 10-digit development team identifier obtained from Apple.
 The Team ID can be found in the Membership Details of your Apple Developer account.